Emil Kapaun: Capture in battle

-In the prison camp, sometimes up to two dozen men died a day from malnutrition, disease, lice, and extreme cold.
-Kapaun refused to give in to despair.
-He dug latrines, mediated disputes, gave away his food and raised morale.
-He was noted among his fellow POWs as one who would steal food for the men to eat.
-He also stood up to communist indoctrination, smuggled dysentery drugs to the doctor, Sidney Esensten, and led the men in prayer.
+At Prison Camp 5, up to two dozen men died each day from malnutrition, disease, lice, or the extreme cold.
+Kapaun dug latrines, gathered woods for fires for the wounded, mediated disputes between the POWS, gave his food to other POWS and attempted to raise their morale.
+His fellow POWs noted that Kapaun would steal food for the men.
+He also stood up to communist indoctrination by his captors, smuggled dysentery drugs to the doctor, Sidney Esensten, and led the POWs in prayer.
+Kapaun ministered to all the POWs in the camp, including the Protestant, Jewish and Muslim ones.

-Death and burial
+Death

-Kapaun developed a blood clot in one of his legs, besides having dysentery and pneumonia.
-Weakened as the months passed, he managed to lead an Easter sunrise service on Sunday, March 25, 1951.
+In the winter of 1951, Kapaun developed a blood clot in one of his legs, in addition to having dysentery and pneumonia.
+Weakening as the months passed, he was still able to lead an Easter sunrise service on March 25, 1951.